Security Model

 Authorization

-MyClaude uses a dual Firebase SDK architecture.
-The server-side Admin SDK handles all privileged operations; the client-side SDK is scoped to public reads and authenticated user operations.
+MyClaude uses a dual-layer architecture.
+The server handles all privileged operations with full data access; the client is scoped to public reads and authenticated user operations.

 |---|---|---|